PlayTV (Brazilian TV channel): Second phase (2008–2020)

 On August 12, 2011, PlayTV unveiled a comprehensive rebranding initiative, introducing its first logo redesign since the channel's launch.
 The new visual identity included three distinct logo variants, each color-coded for specific programming categories: yellow (music), pink (cinema), and green (gaming).
 This overhaul extended to updated on-air graphics, revamped sets for existing shows, and refreshed presentation formats, reflecting a strategic effort to modernize the network's image and content.
-Concurrently, PlayTV expanded its programming lineup with new shows such as PlayTV News (a weekly 30-minute news program covering gaming, music, and lifestyle), Versus (a viewer-voted musical competition), Interferência (daily genre-expert-curated music videos), Caliente (daily uncensored sensual music videos), O Som Que Você Ouve (a weekly street survey of public music preferences), Game TV (daily gaming news and analysis), Go!Game (weekly coverage of upcoming game releases), and Playhit Gore (a fusion of game visuals and music tracks).
+Concurrently, PlayTV expanded its programming lineup with new shows such as PlayTV News (a weekly 30-minute news program covering gaming, music, and lifestyle), Versus (a viewer-voted musical competition), Interferência (daily genre-expert-curated music videos), Caliente (daily uncensored sensual music videos), O Som Que Você Ouve (a weekly street survey of public music preferences), GameTV (daily gaming news and analysis), Go!Game (weekly coverage of upcoming game releases), and Playhit Gore (a fusion of game visuals and music tracks).
 Existing programs like Playhit, Ponto Pop, Ponto Pop 10, and Timeline were also updated to align with the rebranding.
 On December 4, 2011, the channel launched Live Play, a weekly live music series produced in partnership with Itaú Cultural.
 Airing Sundays at 10:30 PM, the show debuted with a performance by O Teatro Mágico, featuring their production Segundo Ato.

 On March 14, 2012, PlayTV began broadcasting on the TVA subscription-television service on channel 16.
 Prior to this, the network had already been carried by the Sky and OiTV platforms, as well as by NeoTV affiliates.
 On 15 and 16 June 2012, PlayTV premiered two new series: Hi#Tag, hosted by Luciano Amaral, which examined the history of video games; and Moviola, presented by Rodolfo Rodrigues, devoted to cinema-related topics.
 On June 16, 2012, the programmes PlayTV News and Ponto Pop introduced new hosts.
 Actress Bruna Thedy took over as presenter of PlayTV News, and singer Mel Ravasio became presenter of Ponto Pop.